Modeling and interpolation of the ambient magnetic field by Gaussian processes: Discussion

 The scalar potential approach is not the only way to build the model.
 It would also be possible to include disturbance in the model, which would model the effect of free currents in the area or its boundaries.
 Furthermore, more complicated assumptions of the temporal time-changing behavior of the magnetic field could be included in the temporal covariance function.
 For example, various degrees of smoothness or periodicity could be included in the framework.

 This paper has been considering the `M' (mapping) part in SLAM.
-The online mapping scheme in this paper could be combined by simultaneous localization.
-As seen in the experiments, this appears feasible and provides an interesting direction for further research.
+The `L' (localization) part based on these maps is presented in \citet{Solin+Sarkka+Kannala+Rahtu:2016}.
+The online mapping scheme presented in Algorithm~\ref{alg:sequential} opens up for possibilities for simultaneously building the map and localization within the map.
+As seen in the experiments presented both in this work and in \citet{Solin+Sarkka+Kannala+Rahtu:2016}, this appears feasible and provides an interesting direction for further research.